arwebz/personal-site/content/blog/2019/02/utilize-feature-branching-minimize-risk.md

 ---

-Think about a time when you ran a demo for your product owner, and he or she told you he didn't like how one of your features turned out.
+Think about a time when you ran a demo for your product owner, and he or she told you they didn't like how one of your features turned out.
 You had to pull the feature out of the sprint increment if you hoped to avoid missing a release.
 In a situation like this, your team's diligence in following standard version control practices determines how costly this operation is.